-My wife and I are planning on selling our home in Woodhall Spa and according to the buyers it appears that there is a risk of it being constructed land that was not decontaminated.
-Any local lawyer would know this is not the case.
-It does beg the question why the purchasers instructed a national conveyancing outfit rather than a conveyancing solicitor in Woodhall Spa.
-We have lived in Woodhall Spa for six years we know of no issue.
-Should we contact our local Authority to obtain clarification that there is no issue.
+We are intent on selling our property in Woodhall Spa and the buyers lawyers are claiming that there is a possibility that the property was built land that was not decontaminated.
+Any high street Woodhall Spa lawyer would know this is not the case.
+It does beg the question why the purchasers used a national conveyancing practice as opposed to a conveyancing solicitor in Woodhall Spa.
+We have lived in Woodhall Spa for many years we know that this is a non issue.
+Do we contact our local Authority to get confirmation that the buyers are looking for.

-It would appear that you have a conveyancing lawyer already.
+It would appear that you have a conveyancing solicitor already.
 What do they say?
-You must check with your lawyer before you do anything.
-It is very possible that once the local authority has been informed of a potential issue it cannot be insured against (a bit like being diagnosed with a serious illness and then taking out life insurance to cover that same ailment)
+You must enquire of your lawyer before you do anything.
+It is very possible that once the local authority has been informed of a potential issue it cannot be insured against (a bit like being diagnosed with a serious illness and then taking out life insurance to cover that same illness)